-1. The Joint Management Committee of the Tribe's gaming operation shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or a primary management official for employment in a gaming operation.
-If the General Council determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, a tribal gaming operation shall not employ that person in a key employee or primary management official position.

-2. The Tribe's gaming operation shall not employ in a key employee or primary management official position a person who has supplied materially false or misleading information with respect to the required information for that person's background investigation under subsection B above.

-E. Procedures for Forwarding Applications and Reports for Key Employees and Primary Management Officials to the Commission
+- 1. The Tribal Gaming Agency shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or a primary management official for employment in a gaming operation.
+If the Tribal Gaming Agency determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, a tribal gaming operation shall not employ that person in a key employee or primary management official position. - 2.
+The Tribe's gaming operation shall not employ in a key employee or primary management official position a person who has supplied materially false or misleading information with respect to the required information for that person's background investigation under subsection C above. - 3.
+The Tribe's gaming operation shall not employee in a key employee position associated with Class III gaming activity any applicant who fails to meet any necessary suitability requirements under the tribal-state compact. - E. Procedures for Forwarding Applications and Reports for Key Employees and Primary Management Officials to the Commission - 1.
+When a key employee or primary management official begins work, the Tribe and/or Tribal Gaming Agency shall forward to the Commission a completed application for employment and conduct the background investigation and determination referred to in subsections A, B, C and D of this section.

-- 1. When a key employee or primary management official begins work, the Tribe shall forward to the Commission a completed application for employment and conduct the background investigation and determination referred to in subsections A, B, C and D of this section. - 2.
-Upon completion, the Tribe shall forward the report referred to in subsection F of this section to the Commission within 60 days after an employee begins work or within 60 days of the Chairman's approval of this ordinance. - 3.
+- 2. Upon completion, the Tribe and/or Tribal Gaming Agency shall forward the report referred to in subsection F of this section to the Commission within 60 days after an employee begins work or within 60 days of the Chairman's approval of this ordinance. - 3.
 The gaming operation shall not employ a key employee or primary management official who does not have a license after 90 days.